madhu-mida/instagram-project/README.md

   - Displays saved post
   - Displays other user's post in home feed
   - Has the ability to create, view, edit and delete post
-  - Add and manage favorite posts in mongoDB
+  - Add and manage favorite posts
-  - Add and manage saved posts in mongoDB
+  - Add and manage saved posts
+  - Has the ability to add comments on other user post
+  - Displays Comments on post added by other user profiles
   - Has a Sticky Header
   - Has the ability to view and edit user profile